 Customer Respect "Due to a Higher Than Usual Call Volume..."

-Customer Respect: How many times have you heard this recorded voice message when trying to contact a customer support line?
+Customer Respect: “Due to a Higher Than Usual Call Volume…” How many times have you heard this recorded voice message when trying to contact a customer support line?
 I am almost certain that you will answer something like, “Too many.”

 Frequently this follows an interminable IVR (Interactive Voice Response) message like, “If this, then press 1, if that, press 2…” and so on.
 I am no expert, but I have counted over 70 such software product suppliers in the business, with appealing names like Plum Voice, Fluent Stream, Bigmouth.
 I don’t suppose there’s much to choose between them, on the basis of my own experience, as a customer-user of the products they sell.

-To many businesses dealing with consumers seem to persist in the illusion that their operations are improved by imprisoning customers calling for help in IVR prisons.
+Too many businesses dealing with consumers seem to persist in the illusion that their operations are improved by imprisoning customers calling for help in Interactive Voice Response prisons.
 Customer service expectations are rising very quickly, demanding faster and more personal contact beyond the limits of most digital services.
 To ignore personal needs for community is a big mistake.
-Each contact that a customer makes with a producer has a value not to be thrust down a pipeline to a void.
+Each contact that a customer makes with a producer has a value not to be thrust down a pipeline into a void.

-Startups that aim to build strong customer relationships will progressively need to build means of communication and support that reveal that desire to be true, rather than a marketing sweet talk.
+Startups that aim to build strong customer respect will progressively need to build means of communication and support that reveal that desire to be true, rather than a marketing sweet talk.
 A single interaction with a customer can be a make or break opportunity.
+Customer respect does not just happen.
 IVR systems have enormous potential for turning a happy customer into one who will badmouth and desert you as soon as an alternative is available.

-Here are 12 ways that the new venture can use the telephone, online chat or email to reinforce a positive customer relationship:
+Here are 12 ways that the new venture can use the telephone, online chat or email to show customer respect and reinforce positive relationships: